 WHAT IS A CLEFT LIP/PALATE?

-Although cleft lips and palates can normally be fixed within the first few years of a child's life, many families are unable to afford the procedure.
-Smile Train is an organization that sponsors surgeries and recoveries for families who are unable to pay for procedures needed for their child.
-You can find more information on their website: www.smiletrain.org
+Although cleft lips and palates can normally be treated within the first few years of a child’s life, many families are unable to access or afford the procedure.
+Smile Train is an organization that sponsors surgeries and recoveries for children with cleft lips or palates.
+By training local doctors in developing countries, their sustainable model allows them to provide thousands of free cleft surgeries.
+For more information, visit their website: www.smiletrain.org.